blue-build/modules/modules/default-flatpaks/README.md

 The `default-flatpaks` module can be used to install or uninstall Flatpaks from a configurable remote on every boot.
 It skips that operation if no changes are detected.
 This module first removes the Fedora Flatpaks remote and Flatpaks that come pre-installed in Fedora.
 A Flatpak remote is configured the first time the module is used, but it can be re-configured in subsequent usages of the module.
 If no Flatpak remote is specified, the module will default to using Flathub.

 Flatpaks can either be installed system-wide or per-user.
-Per-user Flatpaks will be installed separetly for every user on a system.
+Per-user Flatpaks will be installed separately for every user on a system.
 Previously-installed flatpaks can also be removed.

 The module uses the following scripts to handle flatpak setup: